Andrea-Papaleo/SpiedieDocs/docs/docs/connect-to-spiedie.md

 ---
-title: Connecting to the Cluster
+title: Connecting to Spiedie
 layout: default
 images: []
 tags: [Login, Setup, Configuration, Windows, Mac, Linux, New_User]
 description: How to log on to Spiedie from your personal computer using various operating systems.
 category: getting-started
-next: Spiedie User Environment
+next: User Home Directory
 ---